Direct or Connecting Flight: Which Should You Book?

 Watch out for the self-transfer trap

 This is the part that catches people out.
 If your two flights are booked on separate tickets, often the case when a cheap-flight site stitches two airlines together, you are doing a self-transfer.
-That means you collect your bags, check in again and pass security a second time, and crucially, if the first flight is late and you miss the second, no one is responsible but you.
-A single through-ticket protects you: the airline rebooks you if you misconnect.
+That means you collect your bags, check in again and pass security a second time, and crucially, if the first flight is late and you miss the second, the airlines are usually not obliged to help; you buy a new ticket.
+Some booking sites now sell their own connection guarantee that rebooks you for a fee, so read what protection, if any, your ticket includes.
+A single through-ticket is the cleaner fix: the airline rebooks you if you misconnect, at no extra cost.
 On a tight connection it is well worth paying a little more for that one ticket rather than saving a few hundred rupees and carrying all the risk yourself.

 How big does the saving need to be?